JLBrigham/CV/README.md

 ## Education

-#### Makers Academy (start_date to end_date)
+#### Makers Academy (Jan 2021 - April 2021)

 - OOP, TDD, MVC, DDD
 - Agile/XP
 - Ruby, Rails, JavaScript
 - RSpec, Jasmine

-#### Your University / College (start_date to end_date)

-- Subject, any specialisms
+#### University of Birmingham (2010 - 2013)

-- Grade
+- History: BA(hons) 2.1
-- Other cool stuff

-#### Any other qualifications

-That in some arguable way make you a better software developer or well-rounded person
+#### The Ashcombe School (2002 - 2009)

+- A Levels: 3 A's in Mathematics, History, Sociology
+- GCSES: 5 A*'s, 4A's

 ## Hobbies

-Any cool stuff that makes you a super part of a software development team
+- Drawing and creating things with upcycled materials.
+See some of my drawings here- https://www.instagram.com/greponsketch/
+- Trail running, hiking and ski touring, making the most of living in the adventure playground that is Chamonix.